 #9 Despite Migraines Being Common, Research Funding Is Limited

 In 2015, the amount of funding that the National Institute of Health received for migraine research was the equivalent of about 50 cents per patient.
 That’s why organizations like the Migraine Research Foundation have sprung up in the first place.

 #10 You May Be Able to Get Natural Relief

 One way that dozens of patients in case studies have found relief is through upper cervical chiropractic care.
 This is a completely natural form of healthcare that involves gentle adjustments of the C1 and C2 vertebrae located at the base of the skull.
 How may these bones be related to migraines?

 A misalignment in this region of the neck can lead to cerebrospinal fluid pooling in the head and thus to increased intracranial pressure.
 It can also place pressure on the brainstem and inhibit proper function.
 Finally, the vertebral arteries can be affected, reducing proper blood flow to certain parts of the brain.
 All of these can be factors in migraines.

-Therefore, if you are suffering from migraines, it just makes sense to seek out the care of an upper cervical chiropractor before trying something more drastic or invasive.
+Therefore, if you are suffering from this neurological condition, it just makes sense to seek out the care of an upper cervical chiropractor before trying something more drastic or invasive.
 This is especially true if you experience neck pain with your migraines or have a history of head or neck trauma such as a concussion or whiplash injury.
 Use the search feature on this site to locate the practitioner nearest you, and then schedule a consultation to learn if this is the right option for your drug-free migraine relief.